olttwa/api-gateway/README.md

 ### Rationale behind decisions

 - Golang because of docker SDK, stats middleware, reverseproxy utility,
+- encapsulation is performed at package level to avoid mutations

 ### Assumptions

 - For multiple backends, any container is randomly chosen at runtime, not during initialization
 - No health-check is performed when choosing a backend
+- HTTP Method isn't taken into consideration for routing

 ### Development